bharathnoddy/tw_code/README.md

+**DEPLOYING THE WEB SERVER:**
+* clone the repo
+* go into the static directory and fire the following commands (assumed that terraform is installed and you have your AWS secret keys.
+Also make sure you change the private keys location in main.tf )
 ```
-DEPLOYING THE WEB SERVER:
---clone the repo
---go into the static directory and fire the following commands (assumed that terraform is installed and you have your AWS secret keys.
-Also make sure you change the private keys location in main.tf )
 #terraform init
 #terraform plan
 #terraform apply

---Make a not of the IP address displayed once the apply is complete
 ```

+* Make a note of the IP address displayed once the apply is complete

+**DEPLOYING THE APPLICATION SERVER:**
+* Go into the app directory and fist change the "IP" variable inside app/filelist/user_data.sh with your static servers IP
 ```
-DEPLOYING THE APPLICATION SERVER:
---Go into the app directory and fist change the "IP" variable inside app/filelist/user_data.sh with your static servers IP
 #terraform init
 #terraform plan
 #terraform apply